DigitalHistory-Lund/elam_stm_prep/README.md

 3. "perspectives"
-    - A comparison of two topics (the lowest two if more than two are selected) , where words associated with either topics are positioned across the x-axis accordng to which topic they have the strongest association.
+    - A comparison of two topics (the lowest two if more than two are selected) , where words associated with either topics are positioned across the x-axis according to which topic they have the strongest association.
     The size of the word is an indication of its frequency.

 4. "labels"